nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 ```

 The following commands allow for configuring the allowlist of IPs which are allowed to connect to the variable server.
-By default, the only allowed IPs are local host (127.0.0.1), and any other IPs your sim host goes by.
+By default, the only allowed IPs are local host (127.0.0.1).

 The allowlist allows for either standard IPv4 entries (x.x.x.x) or CIDR IPv4 entries (x.x.x.x/x).
 Standard addresses are treated as /32 CIDR addresses.